'King of the Hill' voice actor Jonathan Joss fatally shot outside his Texas home

 “The officers attempted life saving measures until EMS arrived.
 EMS pronounced the victim deceased,” San Antonio police said in a statement.

-“He was murdered,” de Gonzales told The Associated Press in a text.
+Joss' husband, Tristan Kern de Gonzales, confirmed the actor's death to The Associated Press in a text.
 The two were married earlier this year on Valentine’s Day.

+In an email, San Antonio police did not immediately provide any information on what prompted the shooting.

+In a statement, de Gonzales said he and Joss had previously faced harassment, much of it “openly homophobic.”
+Joss' husband said the person who killed the actor yelled “violent homophobic slurs” before opening fire.

+“He was murdered by someone who could not stand the sight of two men loving each other,” de Gonzales said.

-In a statement, de Gonzales said that before the shooting, he and Joss were checking mail at Joss’ home, which had been heavily damaged during a January fire that claimed the lives of their three dogs.
+Before the shooting, de Gonzales and Joss were checking mail at Joss’ home, which had been heavily damaged during a January fire that claimed the lives of their three dogs.
 A man approached the two and threatened them with a gun, de Gonzales said.

 “Jonathan and I had no weapons.
 We were not threatening anyone.
 We were grieving.
 We were standing side by side.
 When the man fired Jonathan pushed me out of the way.
 He saved my life,” de Gonzales said in a statement.

-Police said their investigation was ongoing and did not immediately provide any information on what prompted the shooting.

-Court records did not list an attorney who could speak on behalf of Ceja, who was being held in the Bexar County Adult Detention Center.
+Court records did not list an attorney who could speak on behalf of Ceja Alvarez, who was being held in the Bexar County Adult Detention Center.

+In a statement, San Antonio police said its investigation “has found no evidence whatsoever to indicate that Mr. Joss’s murder was related to his sexual orientation."

+“We take such allegations very seriously and have thoroughly reviewed all available information.
+Should any new evidence come to light, we will charge the suspect accordingly," police said.

 Joss, who grew up in San Antonio, was best known as the voice of John Redcorn, a Native American character on the popular “King of the Hill” animated series that ran for 13 seasons from 1997 to 2008.
 A reboot of the show is set to start in August.

-Note: This story has been corrected to show the name of the suspect is Sigfredo Ceja Alvarez, not Sigfredo Alvarez Ceja.